 Explain the purpose for the loan.
 Justify your reasoning for needing extra money and why you're unable to come up with all the funds yourself.
 They’ll want to know exactly what you plan to do with it, so it’s important to have a well-thought-out plan ready to show them.

 Demonstrate your ability to be responsible and save money by putting some of your own funds into the cause.
 For example, if you ask your parents to lend you $100, offer to match their investment with $100 of your own.
 Meeting your parents halfway shows them that you’re able to manage money and want to work toward achieving your own goals.
+If you can't match 50-50, at least try to have some matching funds.

 Offer something in return for your parents’ money.
 This shows that you don't simply expect a handout out and are willing to make sacrifices of your own for the loan.
 For example, suggest an arrangement where you help with extra household chores in return for their generous loan.

 Allow your parents time to think the arrangement over.
-Making the decision to loan money to someone, even your own child, can be daunting.
+Making the decision to lend money to someone, even your own child, can be daunting.
 Giving them the time and space they need to make a choice they’re comfortable with demonstrates your maturity.
 Displaying patience shows your parents you respect them and want them to be at ease with their choice.

 Accept your parents' decision gracefully if they tell you they're unable to loan you money.
 Pouting and becoming upset with them will make you appear immature and childish.